nixworks/public/news/2012/11/21/index.md

 ### [Unidentified gunmen shoot and kill Benghazi's police chief Faraj al-Deirsy in front of his home in the latest attack against security officials in Libya's second largest city. ](/news/2012/11/21/unidentified-gunmen-shoot-and-kill-benghazi-s-police-chief-faraj-al-deirsy-in-front-of-his-home-in-the-latest-attack-against-security-offici.md)
 Faraj al-Deirsy, head of Benghazi police, shot dead in the latest attack on Libyan security officials.

-##### American
+##### U.S.
 ### [The United States bans Tim Pat Coogan, one of Ireland's most recognisable historians and a leading authority on Eamon de Valera and Michael Collins.
 As a result his book tour is cancelled.
 The decision is described as a major shock and blot against United States Ambassador to Ireland Dan Rooney. ](/news/2012/11/21/the-united-states-bans-tim-pat-coogan-one-of-ireland-s-most-recognisable-historians-and-a-leading-authority-on-aamon-de-valera-and-michael.md)
 Best selling author and historian Tim Pat Coogan has been forced to cancel a book tour in the U.S. for his new b...

 ##### Will Rogers World Airport
 ### [Will Rogers World Airport in the U.S. state of Oklahoma is shut down over the discovery of a painted golden object with a hole in the bottom in the luggage of musician Wayne Coyne.
 The object is mistaken for a live grenade by frightened staff. ](/news/2012/11/21/will-rogers-world-airport-in-the-u-s-state-of-oklahoma-is-shut-down-over-the-discovery-of-a-painted-golden-object-with-a-hole-in-the-bottom.md)
-_Context: Oklahoma, Will Rogers World Airport, Wayne Coyne, U.S. state_
+_Context: Wayne Coyne, Will Rogers World Airport, U.S. state, Oklahoma_

 ##### Mount Tongariro
 ### [Mount Tongariro, a volcano on the North Island of New Zealand, erupts for the second time in four months, with efforts underway to rescue people on the Tongariro Alpine Crossing. ](/news/2012/11/21/mount-tongariro-a-volcano-on-the-north-island-of-new-zealand-erupts-for-the-second-time-in-four-months-with-efforts-underway-to-rescue-pe.md)
-_Context: Mount Tongariro, Tongariro Alpine Crossing, New Zealand, North Island_
+_Context: New Zealand, North Island, Mount Tongariro, Tongariro Alpine Crossing_

 ##### Antonov
 ### [An Antonov military plane crashes in the Sana'a, capital of Yemen, killing all 10 people on board included five military officers. ](/news/2012/11/21/an-antonov-military-plane-crashes-in-the-sana-a-capital-of-yemen-killing-all-10-people-on-board-included-five-military-officers.md)